Strategies to Build Social Competencies

 The Social Thinking Methodology addresses the questions: How does the social world work, and how can we help our students better navigate to regulate within it?
 How do our social emotional learners function within the social world?
 Our methodology fosters the development of social competencies so foundational that our work applies across cultures, ages, races, religions, mental health diagnoses, etc., and has been adopted within communities around the world.
 We stand committed to providing quality, practical information that is rooted in research, built upon real-world experiences, and is responsive to the needs of the people for whom it is designed to help.
 We are constantly learning and gaining inspiration from our clients and others we meet, so our work is ever evolving yet remains grounded in its adherence to rigorous standards of quality.

-The Social Thinking Methodology is designed to help individuals age 4 through adult with solid language and learning abilities.
-While our deeper work is for individuals with social emotional learning challenges who may have autism spectrum levels 1 and 2, ADHD, social communication disorders, social anxiety, twice exceptionalism, or no diagnosis, a subset of our work is being adopted into mainstream classrooms around the world to improve social-emotional learning for all.
+The Social Thinking Methodology is designed for individuals age 4 through adult with solid language, cognitive, and learning abilities.
+Our work is for individuals with social emotional learning differences an/or challenges, whether neurotypical or Neurodivergent (ADHD, social communication learning disorder, social anxiety, twice exceptional, autism levels 1 and 2).
+Our work has been adopted into mainstream classrooms and districts around the world to improve social-emotional learning for all.

-Our strategies are taught by a wide variety of people we call “interventionists”, including educators, clinicians, families, caregivers, college students, etc. Professionals who use our work include speech-language pathologists, special and general education teachers, social workers, counselors, clinical and school psychologists, occupational therapists, behavior specialists, school administrators, paraprofessionals, marriage and family therapists, and medical professionals, to name a few.
+Our strategies are taught by a wide variety of people, including educators, clinicians, families, caregivers, college students, etc. Professionals who use our work include speech-language pathologists, special and general education teachers, social workers, counselors, clinical and school psychologists, occupational therapists, behavior specialists, school administrators, paraprofessionals, marriage and family therapists, and medical professionals, to name a few.

 Michelle Garcia Winner, a speech language pathologist, created the concept of social thinking (small “s” and “t”) while working in a high school district in the mid-1990s.
 The company, Social Thinking (capital “S” and “T”), was founded soon after and began as a small clinic serving individuals with social emotional learning/social communication challenges.
 As Michelle’s unique Social Thinking (capital “S” and “T”) Methodology and strategies evolved and were shared with the public, demand for the work grew.